Fruity Pebbles Strain Review - Everything you need to know

 Fruity Pebbles strain has been on the market since 2006 and has been a favorite of marijuana connoisseurs ever since.
-The strain was so popular when it first came out that a package of seeds could cost a grower between $1,000 and $1,500.
+The strain was so popular when it first came out that a package of seeds could cost a grower up to $1,500.
 Luckily, that price has come down since that time.

 Phenotypes always vary.
 However, MSNL’s Fruity Pebbles contains the outstanding genetics that put this strain on the map, along with some tweaks in our own development to make this strain nothing short of exceptional.

 Smoking the fruity pebbles strain

 Just like a bowlful of the fruity cereal, Fruity Pebbles strain brings with it a variety of colors.
 While it will grow green during the vegetative stage, throughout the flowering stage this strain will show off its many hues.
 Leaves may turn purple and/or pink, while bright orange hairs will start to pop up all over the glorious buds.
 An array of sparkling trichomes are added to all this color as well, making for a plant that’s glorious to look at.